FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Technical Validation

 Previous datasets have rarely benchmarked their results against alternative processing methods or conducted systematic accuracy validation using supplementary data sources.
 Acknowledging that many prominent trajectory datasets—such as pNEUMA \cite{barmpounakis2020new}, MAGIC \cite{ma2022magic}, and Mitra \cite{chaudhari2025mitra}—rely on the DataFromSky (DFS) \cite{datafromsky-trafficsurvey} platform, we selected DFS as a benchmark to validate our FLUID framework's effectiveness.
 Furthermore, inspired by vehicle kinematics studies that often leverage ground-based positioning for validation \cite{mi2024capturing}, we equipped a test vehicle with an RTS-GNSS device to establish a high-precision ground truth trajectory.

 For this validation, we collected ground control points for georeferencing, as shown in Figure \ref{fig:coordinate}.
 We utilized the 5-minute video analysis offered by the DFS free tier, processing the first five minutes of footage from the FIDRT scene recorded on May 26, 2025.
 This DFS-generated trajectory set serves as a baseline.
-We then compared it against the trajectories extracted by our FLUID framework from two video sources: the original \textit{$\sim$30 FPS} footage and a downsampled \textit{10 FPS} version.
+We then compared it against the trajectories extracted by our FLUID framework from two video sources: the original \textit{$\sim${30} FPS} footage and a downsampled 10 \textit{FPS} version.
 Manual object counts were used as the ground-truth for quantity assessment.
 This comparative analysis focuses on three aspects: the accuracy of MV/VRU position and count, overall speed distribution, and individual speed profiles.

-\paragraph{Position and Count.} Figure \ref{fig:type} presents the aligned trajectories and object count comparison.
+\paragraph{Position and Count.} Figure \ref{fig:type} presents the aligned trajectories positions.
 For consistency, all object classes were grouped into MV and VRU categories.
 The spatial comparison reveals that FLUID-extracted trajectories closely correspond with the DFS output.
 This positional accuracy is further corroborated by the RTS-GNSS ground truth: the Hausdorff distance between the reference and extracted trajectories for the test vehicle ranges $0\sim{0.97} m$, with errors under $0.3 m$ on straight segments.
-Regarding object counts, DFS exhibited a $5\sim{6}\%$ miss rate against the ground-truth, a consequence of its policy to discard stationary and short trajectories.
+Table \ref{tab:source_compare} reveals object counts.
+DFS exhibited a $5\sim{6}\%$ miss rate against the ground-truth, a consequence of its policy to discard stationary and short trajectories.
 While this may improve tracking precision, it sacrifices recall.
 In contrast, FLUID achieved near-zero missed detections and a low ID switch rate of $2\sim{5} \%$, demonstrating performance comparable or superior to the DFS benchmark in comprehensive object detection.

 \paragraph{Speed Distribution.} Figure \ref{fig:speed_distrib} presents the overall MV speed distributions from DFS and FLUID.
-A notable finding is that the speed profile from the \textit{10 FPS} video appears more stable.
+A notable finding is that the speed profile from the 10 \textit{FPS} video appears more stable.
 We hypothesize that the lower frame rate mitigates detection jitter from bounding boxes, suggesting that processing at very high frame rates may, counterintuitively, complicate the velocity post-processing stage.